jnunyez/synchronization/README.md

 #### Create namespace

-We first create a namespace from the Web Console.
+We first create a namespace (e.g., silicom namespace) from the Web Console.
 Go to **Administration->Namespaces** and click **Create Namespace**:

   * select *No additional labels* in **Labels**